geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-10/meeting-transcript.md

 From other teams.

 ##### **Flata** [[00:59:34](https://www.youtube.com/watch?v=sMxM41tpijc&t=3574)]
-Okay, because I was using...
+Okay, because I was using..
 Go ahead.

 ##### **Chenyu** [[00:59:38](https://www.youtube.com/watch?v=sMxM41tpijc&t=3578)]
 I think there are a lot of people that use very big batch size and maybe very aggressive schedule, like learning rate and stuff.